jmettraux/aac_magic/src/spells.md

 Hit point draining out of wounds.

-The weaver lays their hand on the wound of a living target and weave threads that drain the the wounded of some of their hit points.
+The caster lays their hand on the wound of a living target and weave threads that drain the the wounded of some of their hit points.

-The target suffers 1d6 + skill damage which are turned to WPs and added to the weaver's current WP count.
+The target suffers 1d6 + skill damage which are turned to WPs and added to the caster's current WP count.

-(Remember that weaving requires at least 1 WP, so the in the worst case, the weaver might gain 1 - 1 WPs and the target might lose 1 HP).
+(Remember that weaving requires at least 1 WP, so the in the worst case, the caster might gain 1 - 1 WPs and the target might lose 1 HP).

 ## Silver Ball